PwC Brazil’s Access Your Potential programme is helping equip youth with skills for future employment

 The global community is facing a critical issue of youth unemployment which, if left unaddressed, will impact future economic and social stability.
 Identifying skills and keeping pace is not easy and requires many parts of society to convene and work together to address the barriers.
-Outlined in ‘Reaching YES: Addressing the youth employment and skilling challenge’ published by PwC and UNICEF, in support of Generation Unlimited is the necessary and urgent role of governments and corporates coming together to identify the skills opportunity gaps.
+‘Reaching YES: Addressing the youth employment and skilling challenge, a report published by PwC and UNICEF, in support of Generation Unlimited, outlines the need for governments and business to come together and address the skills opportunity gaps.

 In 2021, PwC Brazil launched a new corporate volunteer programme, Access Your Potential (AYP), with an aim to upskill young people aged 16-26, from across the country.
-AYP runs twice a year, under which 200 young mentees are mentored by 200 PwC Brazil people (volunteers / mentors) over an eight week period.
-The focus of the programme is on providing a digitally inclusive platform to upskill the next generation so that they are better prepared to enter the current dynamic, demanding and technical labour market.
+AYP runs twice a year, under which 250 young mentees are mentored by 250 people from PwC Brazil (volunteers / mentors) over an eight week period.
+The focus of the programme is on providing a digitally inclusive platform to upskill the next generation so that they are better prepared to enter the labour market.
 The initiative is part of PwC’s global programme, New world.
 New skills, that is underpinned by the belief that everyone should be able to live, learn, work and participate in the digital world.

 “AYP's objective and challenge is to work with these young people, seeking to develop the digital skills needed to enter the labour market.
 Therefore, digital is our central focus when it comes to volunteering”